 The brut season opening on the stage follows on 19 October with the Vienna premiere of Simon Mayers' new piece at Halle G at Museumsquartier.
 Oh Magic is a joint live concert of robots and performers, a playful journey into a world full of theatrical and technological magic and a quest for the symphonic consonance of performance, dance, music, sound, robotics and visual art.

-Furthermore, at the end of October, Nesterval will present the project A Dirty Dancing Faust.
-The collective which is very well known in Vienna for its immersive theatre and city adventures, will involve the audience into a fusion of Faust and Dirty Dancing for two months.
-In a vacant building and together with their guests, Nesterval will investigate the death of a young hotel employee.
+Furthermore, at the end of October, Nesterval will present a new project.
+The collective which is very well known in Vienna for its immersive theatre and city adventures, will involve the audience into a an adventure inspired by Faust and dance movies of the 80s.
+In a vacant building and together with their guests, Nesterval will investigate the death of two young hotel employees.

 At the beginning of November, notfoundyet/Laia Fabre & Thomas Kasebacher will follow their passion to blend reality and fiction in their new piece at Hamakom.
 Houseparty is inspired by the British TV series with the same namefrom the 80s which revolved around issues concerning housewifes from the white upper class.